-the total flow stream was coming from the interval in question.
+the total flow stream was coming from the interval in tion.

-After reviewing the log, the NMCCD Chief Engineer advised that he could not support administrative approval for downhole commingling; therefore, an attempt was made to isolate the Wolfcamp by lowering the packer assembly in the well below the Wolfcamp perfs to temporarily abandon the Wolfcamp zone until the Cisco Canyon depleted.
+After reviewing the log, the NMOCD Chief Engineer advised that he could not support administrative approval for downhole commingling; therefore, an attempt was made to isolate the Wolfcamp by lowering the packer assembly in the well below the Wolfcamp perfs to temporarily the Wolfcamp zone until the Cisco Canyon depleted.
 This attempt failed due to behind pipe communication.

 An attempt was then made to squeeze the Wolfcamp perforations.
 During the squeeze operations, perfs below the bridge plug communicated with the Wolfcamp perfs.
-After drilling out, the Cisco Canyon had to be reperforated and acidized, the well produced only 44 barrels of oil perday and 54 barrels of water per day after the acid job.
+After drilling out, the Cisco Canyon had to be reperforated and acidized, the well produced only 44 barrels of oil per day and 54 barrels of water per day after the acid job.

-It is unlikely that the majority of the production was coming from the Wolfcamp perfs as a spinner-type production log indicated only about 8 percent of the total flow coming from the Wolfcamp perfs.
+is unlikely that the majority of the production was coming from the Wolfcamp perfs as a spinnertype production log indicated only about 8 percent of total flow coming from the Wolfcamp perfs.

-Also, the well did not produce any significant volume prior to the squeeze job so it is unlikely that the Cisco Canyon was depleted.
+the well did not produce Also. to the squeeze job so significant volume prior it is unlikely that the Cisco Canyon was depleted.

-In addition, the better porosity zones are in the Cisco Canyon.
-It is suspected that the Cisco Canyon interval was damaged during the squeeze operation and the acid job failed to clean it up.
+In addition, the better porosity zones in the Cisco Canyon.
+It is suspected that the Canyon interval was damaged during the squeeze operation and the acid job failed to clean it up.